webhintio/hint/packages/hint/docs/user-guide/further-configuration/using-relative-resources.md

 # Using relative resources

-You can use relative resources in your `.sonarwhalrc` file:
+You can use relative resources in your `.hintrc` file:

 ```json
 {